 Bee colony collapse disorder kills worker honeybees that have left the hive to search for food.
 They simply don't come back.
-Between 1947 and 2005, the number of honeybees in the United States declined by over 40 percent, from 5.9 million to 2.4 million.
-A third of the bees die during the winter months.
-That's almost double the typical rate of a 15 to 20 percent deceline in a healthy colony.
+Between 1947 and 2008, the number of honeybees in the United States declined by 61%, from 5.9 million to 2.3 million.

 The problem began in the 1980s.
 That's when two bloodsucking parasitic mites entered the United States.
 But many scientists believe that insecticides had already weakened the bees' immune system.